 How to Delete a Google Review

-Some reviews are so damaging and detrimental that you want them gone and deleted.
-After all, each bad review is costing you business and new patients.
+Some reviews are so damaging and detrimental that you want them gone and deleted, particularly if they’re costing you business and new patients.

 - Reviews written by competitors seeking to sabotage others.